AI meeting transcription: How it works and which tools lead in 2026

 Which AI meeting transcription tools lead in 2026?

 The three criteria established above (setup speed, integration depth, user control) plus audio storage architecture apply consistently to each tool below.
-The right tool depends on which meeting type dominates your workflow: High-volume team calls where visibility is acceptable, confidential conversations where audio storage creates a compliance risk, or high-stakes discussions where documentation quality matters enough to keep your own judgment, not an automated summary, in the loop.
+The right tool depends on which meeting type dominates your workflow: high-volume team calls where recorded playback is useful, conversations where retained audio creates a compliance risk, or high-stakes discussions where documentation quality matters enough to keep your own judgment, not an automated summary, in the loop.

 Fireflies.ai